Comparison of Cryoblaster® Dry Ice Blasting Machines

 100% pneumatic and ultra-powerful.
 Certified for ATEX zones: Zone 2 (Gas) and Zone 22 (Dust).

-Answer these 3 questions to identify the Cryoblaster® models suited to your activity.
+Answer these 3 questions to identify the Cryoblaster® models best suited for your business.

-2. What is the size of the surfaces to be treated?
+2. What is the size of the surface area to be treated?

 3. What level of control are you looking for?